Assessment of climate change's impacts on radioecological safety of subpolar and Nordic marine environment

 27-28 March 2023, DTU Risø Campus, Roskilde, Denmark

-The Kick-off Workshop of ANTHROPIC Project will take place both online and offline at DTU Risø Campus, Roskilde, Denmark.
+The Kick-off Workshop of ANTHROPIC Project took place both online and offline at DTU Risø Campus, Roskilde, Denmark.

 27th March: PUBLIC lectures given by the invited experts working in environmental radioactivity monitoring, climate studies, and radioecological assessment in the Nordic Seas.